A Few Helpful Tips

 One of the best and most successful figures out there comes from the U.S. Small Business Administration, who recommends that businesses that profit under $5 million each year with a 10-12% net profit, utilize 7-8% of that profit for marketing.
 While that number is incredibly helpful, it certainly leaves a few variables in the dark.

 What Are Your Marketing Expenses?

-Make sure factor in additional expenses incurred through consultants, subscriptions, digital marketing tools, etc.
+*Make sure to factor in additional expenses incurred through consultants, subscriptions, digital marketing tools, etc.